Michael Thomas Ford: 1990s

 The follow-up to that book, The Voices of AIDS (William Morrow, 1995), was a collection of interviews with people whose lives have been affected by the AIDS crisis.

 Ford's next book, 1996's The World Out There: Becoming Part of the Lesbian and Gay Community (The New Press), was a handbook for people coming out and wanting to know what it means to be part of the queer world.
 It earned him his first Lambda Literary Award nomination in the YA category.

-1998 saw the release of two books, the first being OutSpoken (William Morrow), a collection of interviews with gay and lesbian people that was again aimed at young adults.
+1998 saw the release of two books, the first being Out Spoken (William Morrow), a collection of interviews with gay and lesbian people that was again aimed at young adults.
 Ford's second book to come out that year was Alec Baldwin Doesn't Love Me (Alyson Books), the first of what has come to be known as the "Trials of My Queer Life" series.
-The book received a Lambda Literary Award for Best Humor book, winning out over titles by lesbian comic Kate Clinton, columnist Dan Savage, and cartoonist Alison Bechdel.
+The book received a Lambda Literary Award for Best Humor Book, winning out over titles by lesbian comic Kate Clinton, columnist Dan Savage, and cartoonist Alison Bechdel.

-In 1998 he began recording his weekly radio show for the GayBC Radio Network.
+In 1998 he began recording his weekly radio show for the Gay BC Radio Network.

 2000s

 The third in the "Trials of My Queer Life" series, It's Not Mean If It's True (Alyson Books), was published in 2000.
-It was a bestseller, and Ford was once again nominated for a Lambda Literary Award for best humor book, but did not win.
+It was a bestseller, and Ford was once again nominated for a Lambda Literary Award for best humor book but did not win.

 Also coming out in 2000 were two other projects.
 The first was an audio recording.
 My Queer Life (Fluid Words), in which Ford read pieces from his three essay collections.
 The recording also contained two songs from "Alec Baldwin Doesn't Love Me," a musical project for which Ford wrote the lyrics and performed the narration.

 In December 2000 Ford released Paths of Faith: Conversations about Religion and Spirituality (Simon & Schuster).
 Written for young adults, the book was a collection of interviews with leaders from a range of spiritual traditions and included the last interview given by former Archbishop of New York John Cardinal O'Connor.

-This Queern Life, a stage production written by Ford premiered at the Loring Playhouse in Minneapolis in 2002.
+This Queer Life, a stage production written by Ford premiered at the Loring Playhouse in Minneapolis in 2002.